 Funding an MBA isn’t cheap.
 In the UK they can range from £16,000 to £73,000.
-But the rewards can be great, so it’s no wonder many believe it’s an investment well worth taking.
+But the rewards can be great, so it’s an investment well worth taking.

 Holding an MBA can be a tremendous boost to your career.
 Many Directors, CEOs, VPs and entrepreneurial, dynamic business leaders have found that an MBA education has accelerated their career success dramatically, adding several thousands to their salary in the process.
 It is an educational journey that many ambitious people embark on – with the likes of London Business School, Imperial College and Cass top of the wishlist – and is widely regarded as a fantastic investment.
 And the word ‘investment’ is key here.
 Funding your MBA effectively can require a good deal of thought and planning.